last updated August 2022

 b.
 Pendo shall ensure that all Authorized Employees are aware of the confidential nature of Personal Data and have executed confidentiality agreements that prevent them from disclosing or otherwise Processing, both during and after their employment, any Personal Data except in accordance with their obligations in connection with the Services.

 a.
 Pendo may use Subprocessors to fulfil its contractual obligations to Customer under the Agreement or to provide certain Services on behalf of Pendo.
-Customer hereby confirms its general written authorization for Pendo’s use of the Subprocessors listed at https://www.pendo.io/legal/authorized-subcontractors/ Pendo shall update the foregoing Subprocessor list with any new Subprocessor at least thirty (30) days prior to the date on which the Subprocessor shall commence Processing Personal Data.
-Customer may sign-up to receive email notification of any such changes.
+Customer hereby confirms its general written authorization for Pendo’s use of the Subprocessors listed at https://www.pendo.io/legal/authorized-subcontractors/.
+Pendo shall maintain an up-to-date list of the names and locations of all Subprocessors used for the Processing of Personal Data under this DPA at https://www.pendo.io/legal/authorized-subcontractors/.
+Pendo shall update the list on its website of any Subprocessor to be appointed at least thirty (30) days prior to the date on which the Subprocessor shall commence Processing Personal Data.
+Customer may sign up to receive email notification of any such changes.
 The details of the sign up process are set forth in the aforementioned URL.
 Subprocessors are required to abide by the same level of data protection and security as Pendo under this DPA (including any applicable Standard Contractual Clauses).

 5. Security of Personal Data

-Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, Pendo shall maintain appropriate technical and organizational measures to ensure a level of security appropriate to the risk of Processing Personal Data, including at a minimum those outlined in Exhibit B. Pendo shall take commercially reasonable steps to limit access to Personal Data to only Authorized Employees and Subprocessors.
+Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, Pendo shall maintain appropriate technical and organizational measures to ensure a level of security appropriate to the risk of Processing Personal Data, including at a minimum those outlined in Exhibit B which are approved by the Customer.
+Pendo shall take commercially reasonable steps to limit access to Personal Data to only Authorized Employees and Subprocessors.

 6. Transfers of Personal Data